Rebuttal to “The Amazing Story Behind the Global Warming Scam”

 But the tide was turning with Roger Revelle.
 He was forced out at Harvard at 65 and returned to California and a semi retirement position at UCSD.
 There he had time to rethink Carbon Dioxide and the greenhouse effect.
 The man who had inspired Al Gore and given the UN the basic research it needed to launch its Intergovernmental Panel on Climate Change was having second thoughts.
 In 1988 he wrote two cautionary letters to members of Congress.
 He wrote, “My own personal belief is that we should wait another 10 or 20 years to really be convinced that the greenhouse effect is going to be important for human beings, in both positive and negative ways.”

 Did Revelle say this?
-Probably no. Based on his views and recommended actions for Global Warming, it is doubtful.
+Probably no [I was unable to find confirmation of this letter but that does not mean it did not exist either.].
+Based on his views and recommended actions for Global Warming, it is doubtful.
 But that was 20 years ago, and Coleman may be taking it out of context?
 But Coleman does not cite the source, or link the letter?